Iron

 How quickly do iron tablets work?

-– It usually takes 2 to 3 weeks of taking regular iron supplements before your symptoms start to improve. – You may need to keep taking iron for several months to build up your iron reserves and keep your anemia from returning.
-Take your pills for as long as your doctor recommends, even if your symptoms have improved.
+– It usually takes 2 to 3 weeks of taking regular iron supplements before your concerns start to improve. – You may need to keep taking iron for several months to build up your iron reserves and keep your anemia from returning.
+Take your pills for as long as your doctor recommends, even if your concerns have improved.

 Does black poop mean iron tablets are working?